bharath12b5/mvn-linux/Building-C-MongoDB-Driver.md

-The C MongoDB Driver can be built for Linux on z Systems running SLES 12/12-SP1, SLES 11-SP3, RHEL 7.1/7.2, RHEL 6.7 and Ubuntu 16.04 by following these instructions.
-Versions 1.4.x has been successfully built & tested this way.
+The C MongoDB Driver can be built for Linux on z Systems running RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10 by following these instructions.
+Versions 1.5.x has been successfully built & tested this way.

 _**General Notes:**_